ncdcommunity/Arduino_Library_SI7005_Temperature_Humidity_Sensor/README.md

 Applications:

-• Temperature and humidity sensor elements,an analog-to-digital converter,signal processing,calibration data, and an I2C host interface.
+• Respiratory therapy,white goods,asset/goods tracking and automotive climate control.

 How to Use the SI7005 Arduino Library